 - 1 Turn on the computer. - 2 Press the F2 key when the VAIO logo appears.
 The BIOS setup screen appears.
-If not, restart the computer and press the F2 key several times when VAIO logo appears. - 3 Use the ← or → key to select Security to display another screen, select Set Machine Password, and then press the Enter key. - 4 On the password entry screen, enter the password twice and press the Enter key.
-The password should be up to 7 alphanumeric characters long.
+If not, restart the computer and press the F2 key several times when the VAIO logo appears. - 3 Use the ← or → key to select Security to display the Security tab, select Set Machine Password, and then press the Enter key. - 4 On the password entry screen, enter the password twice and press the Enter key.
+The password can be up to 32 alphanumeric characters (including spaces) long.